CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_oop.md

 #### What is the difference between long and Long?

-    long is a primitive type thus must have a value, Long is reference type thus can be null.
+    long is a primitive type thus must have a value and It stores an actual value.
+    Long is reference type thus can be null and It stores a reference to an object containing a value.

 #### Can a long store bigger numbers than a Long?